 This pleasant river-mouth village has a great beach, but it’s the wai wera (hot waters) that attract visitors.
 Warm mineral water bubbles up from 1500m below the surface to fill the 19 pools of the Waiwera Thermal Resort.
 Nearby, the 134-hectare Wenderholm Regional Park incorporates bird life, beaches, colonial history and walks.

 At the southern and eastern edges of the Mahurangi Peninsula northeast of Auckland, the Mahurangi Regional Park and Scandrett Regional Park are convenient as day trips from the city, or as a relaxing overnight stay in simple accommodation or at basic campsites.
 Walking tracks, coastal forests, sheltered beaches and Māori and colonial history all feature.

 Shakespear Regional Park

 Shooting out eastward just before Orewa, the Whangaparaoa Peninsula is a heavily developed spit of land with a sizeable South African expat community.
 At its tip is this gorgeous 376-hectare regional park, its native wildlife protected by a 1.7km pest-proof fence.

 Long Bay Regional Park

-The northernmost of Auckland’s East Coast bays, Long Bay is a popular family picnic and swimming spot, attracting over a million visitors a year.
+The northernmost of Auckland’s East Coast bays, Long Bay is a popular family picnic and swimming spot, attracting more than a million visitors a year.
 A three-hour-return coastal walk heads north from the sandy beach to the Okura River, taking in secluded Grannys Bay and Pohutukawa Bay (which attracts nude bathers).